1 Day Moment in Monte Carlo: Monaco Day Trip from Nice

 TRANSPORTATION: TER via Trainline (22 min, 6 stops, €4.20)

-If you’re wondering—where even is Monaco?—you’ll find it nestled between Cap-d’Ail and Cape Martin; however, these are relatively small coastal towns, so odds are you’ll be traveling north from Nice or another popular French Riviera destination to reach the principality.
+If you’re wondering—where even is Monaco?—find it nestled between Cap-d’Ail and Cape Martin.
+These are relatively small coastal towns, so odds are you’ll be traveling north from Nice or another popular French Riviera destination to reach the principality.

-The cheapest, and arguably easiest way to get from Nice to Monaco is by train.
-For less than €5, you’ll be whisked away into a totally different country—no passport control required!—in as little as 21 minutes.
-If you’re an early riser, the train route starts running as early as 5:40 AM and departs every 30 minutes, with the last train of the day leaving Monaco at 11:20 PM.
+The cheapest and easiest way to get from Nice to Monaco is by train.
+For less than €5, get whisked away into a new country—no passport control required—in as little as 21 minutes.
+The route begins running as early as 5:40 AM and departs every 30 minutes, with the last train of the day leaving Monaco at 11:20 PM.

-While that all sounds easy enough, it’s important to note this train route gets CROWDED, especially during peak season!
-Even though it was a cold, windy, rainy day, we traveled from Nice to Monaco the day before a Formula E championship race was hosted there and the train was packed to the brim on both our outbound and return journeys.
+While that sounds easy enough, this train route gets CROWDED, especially during peak season.
+Even though it was cold and rainy when I traveled from Nice to Monaco the day before a Formula E race, the train was packed to the brim on my outbound and return journeys.
 I can’t imagine how bad it gets during warm, sunny days on weekends in the summer!

-There’s really no getting around the masses of people that will board the train alongside you, so prepare to be a bit squished and uncomfortable — the good news is that you’ll only be claustrophobic for about 20 minutes!
+There’s no getting around the masses of people who will board the train alongside you, so prepare to be squished and uncomfortable — the good news is you’ll only be claustrophobic for 20 minutes!

-The most important thing to know is that alllll these people got on the train at Nice-Ville and departed at Monaco-Monte-Carlo — this means if you get off the train at any of the intermediate stops you may not be able to get back on!
-In both directions, I witnessed that passengers looking to board the train at the stops in between Nice and Monaco simply could not get on, as there was legitimately no room for them to fit in the cars.
+The most important thing to know is that all these people boarded at Nice-Ville and departed at Monaco-Monte-Carlo— if you get off at any intermediate stops you may not be able to get back on!
+In both directions, I witnessed passengers attempting to board at the stops in between Nice and Monaco were simply not able to fit, as there was legitimately no room for them.

-If you really hate crowds and have extra cash to dish out, a one-way taxi ride between these two cities will cost ~€100 and take the same amount of time as the train.
-Alternatively, you can also secure roundtrip ferry tickets for $53.74, but the ferry ride takes around 40 minutes and you’ll have less flexibility within your schedule.
+If you hate crowds and have extra cash to dish out, a one-way taxi ride costs ~€100 and takes the same amount of time as the train.
+Alternatively, secure roundtrip ferry tickets for $53.74, but the ferry ride takes around 40 minutes and doesn’t allow for flexibility within your schedule.

 How to Get Around Monaco?

-Traveling around Monaco is not for the faint of heart — and by faint of heart, I mean anyone with reduced mobility.
-If you or any of your travel companions struggle to walk long distances, climb stairs, or require the use of assistive devices like wheelchairs or crutches: Good luck, Charlie!
+Traveling around Monaco is not for the faint of heart—or anyone with reduced mobility.
+If you or your companions struggle to walk long distances, climb stairs, or require assistive devices like wheelchairs or crutches: Good luck, Charlie!

-I traveled to Monaco for the day with my middle-aged mother, who bears none of the ailments described above, and yet we struggled significantly to get around.
-Walking tours of Monaco's Old Town and Monte Carlo will require you to walk up and down winding streets, scale spiraling staircases, and descend into pedestrian tunnels.
-Trudging through blowing sheets of rain did not bode well for our moods—and it didn’t help that we couldn’t catch a taxi anywhere!
+I traveled to Monaco with my middle-aged mother, who bears none of the ailments described above, yet we struggled significantly to get around.
+Walking through Old Town and Monte Carlo involves winding streets, spiraling staircases, and pedestrian tunnels.
+Trudging through sheets of rain didn’t bode well for our moods either—and we couldn’t catch a taxi anywhere!

-Alternatively, 6 public bus lines serve the immediate area of Monte-Carlo between 7:00 AM to 9.15 PM with their routes described here.
-For €2.10, you can use this network to visit all of the main tourist attractions, with tickets available for purchase on the CAM website or you can pay on board with a debit or credit card.
+Alternatively, 6 public bus lines serve the immediate area of Monte-Carlo between 7:00 AM to 9.15 PM.
+For €2.10, use this network to visit the main tourist attractions, with tickets available on the CAM website or pay on board with a debit or credit card.

 Pro Tip: